ciDSproj/ciDSproj.github.io/_pages/about.md

 # About Me

 I focus on exploratory analysis, predictive modeling, and interactive dashboards.
-For my data projects, I use Python programming, statistical analysis, machine learning, and Power BI for visual storytelling.
+I use Python programming, statistical analysis, and machine learning for my data projects, and Power BI for visual storytelling.

 I’ve recently completed several hands-on projects that include:
 - Analyzing complex datasets to uncover trends and patterns